 Required elements of the employment contract

-- The contract should state that the employer will give at least two-weeks notice of intent to terminate the employment and that the employee doesn’t need to give more than two-weeks notice of intent to leave the employment.
+- If the employer is a United States citizen residing abroad or on temporary assignment in the United States, the employer will give at least two weeks’ notice of their intent to terminate the employment, and the employee is not required to give more than two weeks’ notice of their intent to leave the employment.

 Know Your Rights: As a temporary worker in the United States, you are entitled to legal protections to ensure a safe and healthy experience.
 Prior to your interview, please read this pamphlet (English or Portuguese) to learn about your rights and the resources available to you while working in the United States.